TsolmonTuzox/passport-reader-ai/README.md

 ## 🙏 Acknowledgments

-- The Vietnam consul who inspired this solution
+- The consul who inspired this solution
 - All contributors who have improved the codebase
 - The open-source community for feedback and support